rotsee/thenmap-js/README.md

 ## Getting started

 Start by preparing your Google Spreadsheet with data.
-The spreadsheet should contain a list of the countries that you want to color.
-The country is defined in the `id` column and the fill color in the `color` column.
+The spreadsheet should contain a list of the entities that you want to color.
+The country is entity in the `id` column and the fill color in the `color` column.
 Thenmap.js accepts any CSS color syntax (e.g. `#99cccc`, `purple` or `rgb(0, 231, 99)`)

 We use [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes for modern nations and subdivisions, where available.
 Use these [sample datasets for reference](https://docs.google.com/spreadsheets/d/1dj8qw3I75qudflfkr4wBDipeehnecsSslemkn2j5qRE/edit#gid=0) to get correct shape ids.